Chinedu26/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays the number of lines that contain the pattern "bin" in a file A script that displays lines containing the pattern "root" and 3 lines after them A script that displays all the lines in a file that do not contain the pattern "bin"
+A script that displays the number of lines that contain the pattern "bin" in a file A script that displays lines containing the pattern "root" and 3 lines after them A script that displays all the lines in a file that do not contain the pattern "bin" A script that displays the lines of a file starting with a letter, even capital letter